RomiAliot/wehavecontacts/README.md

 * Instagram link
 * LinkedIn link

-##Set it up 🚀
+## Set it up 🚀

-*You can download the .zip file inside bundle/wehavecontact.zip in the repository and then install it your wordpress like any other plugin.
+* You can download the .zip file inside bundle/wehavecontact.zip in the repository and then install it your wordpress like any other plugin.
-*You can clone the repository using HTTPS or SSH inside your wordpress installation
+* You can clone the repository using HTTPS or SSH inside your wordpress installation

-###Requirements
+### Requirements 📝

 Wordpress installation in your local machine or remote service

-###Installation
+### Installation 📔

 * First choice =
 1. Set uo wordpress in your local machine or remote service